uabbas/HiringExercise_SeniorMLEngineer/README.md

 ### Discussion Questions
 1. What foundation did you use for your project?
 What did you modify and what did you keep identical?
-2. Describe your pipeline and pre-processing steps
+2. Describe your processing pipeline and pre-processing steps
-3. How long did your training and inference take?
+3. How much time did you spend on this exercise?
+4. What shortcuts did you have to take to deliver the exercise in the short period of time allotted?
-4. If you had more time, how would you expand on this submission?
+5. If you had more time, how would you expand on this submission?
+What is your wishlist for the app?

 Good Luck!